willian-henrique/RL_test_task2/README.md

 # RL_test_task2

-Project to calculete the reverse power of a given number i.e.
+Project to calculate the reverse power of a given number i.e.

 C=A^B